-Here are some important questions to consider, to help you decide.
+Here are some questions to consider to help you decide.

-If you’re unable to buy the property outright, you’ll need to apply for a mortgage.
+If you can't buy the property outright, you’ll need to apply for a mortgage.

 Lenders have their own criteria when it comes to buy-to-let mortgages.
 For example, to be eligible for a buy-to-let mortgage with HSBC: